das-niloy/ILP-DFA-Ascon-Aradi/README.md

 3.  `ascon_full_keyrecovery_encryption.c`	: Script to recover full masterkey using encryption oracle.

 ## For Aradi
-1.  `function_decryption.h`								: Script for writing necessary functions for encryption and decryption of Aradi.
+1.  `aradi_function_decryption.h`								: Script for writing necessary functions for encryption and decryption of Aradi.
 2.  `aradi_fullkey_recovery_randomfault.c` 				: Script for recover key with random fault model.
 3.  `aradi_fullkey_recovery_deterministicfault.c`		: Script for recover key with determinitic fault model.
 4.  `simulate_aradi_singlerow_1.c`						: Script for count average number random faults, distinct faults and used faults for full coverage for the subkey sk^0.